thexharbinger/code-challenge/README.md

 _Assessing: Ability to produce clean tests and documentation for code._

+### **☐ Add Search filters and pagination in Companies index page**

+User should be able to filter companies based on different attributes of a Company.
+When list of companies grows, instead of listing all companies on page load, list only 10-20 and provide functionality for pagination.

+_Assessing: Backend skills.
+Ability to write active record queries.
+Abiltiy to leverage database indexing._

 ### **☐ Suggest a new task for this challenge**

 Write up a proposed challenge to add to this repository for assessing developers.
 Do not solve the code challenge.
 Just write the task, and why this would make a good challenge to include for future developers.